-The takeaway: There are many additional strategies that your organization can implement to supplement your silent auction fundraising.
+The takeaway: There are many additional strategies that your organization can implement to supplement your silent auction fundraiser.
 Try one or more of the strategies above to raise even more from your auction!

 Bonus: Check out Bloomerang’s webinar to learn about more nonprofit silent auction strategies that increase revenue.

 To learn more about planning a silent auction, make sure to check out BidPal’s Ultimate Guide.

 Has your organization run a silent auction in the past?
 What was your experience like?
 Let me know in the comments!

 Your job isn’t done when the auction ends.
 Use this Silent Auction Acknowledgement / Thank You Letter Template to get started with good event follow-up.